Coordinator's Guide

 In Relation to Inernational Students

 • The coordinator must review the choice of subjects for international students studying at UJA.
-The International Relations Section sends the applications of these students to the coordinators.
-If it is not possible to take the subjects that have been included in the application, it is necessary to inform the International Relations Section.
-Important: International students can take subjects from any UJA study plan, but they cannot choose annual subjects if they are going to study at UJA during only one term, nor can they choose subjects taught in a different term than the one in which they are moving.
+From the Umove platform, the student sends the subject proposals to the coordinators.
+If it is not possible to take the subjects that have been reflected in the academic contract, modifications can be suggested to the students always through Umove.
+Important: international students can take subjects from any UJA syllabus, but they cannot choose annual subjects if they are going to study at UJA during only one term, nor subjects taught in a term other than the one in which they are doing their mobility.

-• The coordinator must remind international students that they must register at the University of Jaén.
-Incoming students (all of them) are registered centrally at the Secretaría Única (Ed.
-B5, Campus de Las Lagunillas) or through the electronic procedure of self-registration.
-Otherwise they will not appear in the records and we will not be able to send them their Transcript of Records.
+• The coordinator must remind international students that they must enrol at the University of Jaén.
+Incoming students (all of them) enrol centrally through the electronic self-enrolment procedure but they must have the Umove academic contract duly completed.
+Otherwise they will not appear on the transcript of records and we will not be able to send them their Transcript of Records.

 Recognition of the work of Academic Coordination